ekhurtado/I4_0_SMIA/src/AAS_Manager/docs/index.rst

 ..
-AAS_Manager documentation master file, created by sphinx-quickstart on Thu May 16 13:43:47 2024.
+AAS Manager documentation master file, created by sphinx-quickstart on Sat May 18 12:45:15 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to AAS_Manager's documentation!
+Welcome to AAS Manager's documentation!
 =======================================

 .. toctree::